MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 - For information about handling media traffic for meetings, see [Media traffic for Teams meetings](meetings-real-time-media-traffic.md).

-### Implement QoS in Teams on Windows using PowerShell
+### Manage QoS network policies on Windows using PowerShell

-To manage QoS network policies on Windows, use the following cmdlets:
+To manage QoS network policies on Windows, use the following PowerShell cmdlets:

 - [New-NetQosPolicy cmdlet](/powershell/module/netqos/new-netqospolicy)
 - [Set-NetQosPolicy cmdlet](/powershell/module/netqos/set-netqospolicy)